 If we are unable to make the required cash payments, there could be a default under the Convertible Note.
-In such event, or if a default otherwise occurs under the Convertible Note, including as a result of our failure to comply with the financial or other covenants contained therein, the holder of the Convertible Note will be able to elect to redeem the Convertible Note for cash equal to 115% of the then-outstanding principal amount of the Convertible Note (or such lesser principal amount accelerated by the holder) plus accrued and unpaid interest thereon, or to convert the Convertible Note into ordinary shares at a conversion price equal to the lowest of (i) the applicable Conversion Price as in effect on the applicable Conversion Date, (ii) 85% of the VWAP of the ordinary shares as of the trading day immediately preceding the delivery or deemed delivery of the applicable Conversion Notice, (iii) 85% of the VWAP of the ordinary shares as of the trading day of the delivery or deemed delivery of the applicable Conversion Notice and (iv) 85% of the price computed as the quotient of (I) the sum of the VWAP of the ordinary shares for each of the three trading days with the lowest VWAP of the ordinary shares during the 20 consecutive trading day period ending and including the trading day immediately preceding the delivery or deemed delivery of the applicable Conversion Notice, divided by three.

-Our assets and the assets of certain of our subsidiaries have been pledged as security for our obligations under the Convertible Note, and our default with respect to those obligations could result in the transfer of our assets to our creditor.
+In such event, or if a default otherwise occurs under the Convertible Note, including as a result of our failure to comply with the financial or other covenants contained therein, the holder of the Convertible Note will be able to elect to redeem the Convertible Note for cash equal to 115% of the then-outstanding principal amount of the Convertible Note (or such lesser principal amount accelerated by the holder) plus accrued and unpaid interest thereon, or to convert the Convertible Note into ordinary shares at a conversion price equal to the lowest of (i) the applicable Conversion Price as in effect on the applicable Conversion Date, (ii) 85% of the VWAP of the ordinary shares as of the trading day immediately preceding the delivery of the applicable Conversion Notice, (iii) 85% of the VWAP of the ordinary shares for each of the three trading days with the lowest VWAP of the ordinary shares does for each of the three trading days with the lowest VWAP of the ordinary shares does for each of the three trading days with the lowest VWAP of the ordinary shares does for each of the three trading days with the lowest VWAP of the ordinary shares does for each of the three trading days with the lowest VWAP of the ordinary shares does for each of the three trading days with the lowest VWAP of the ordinary shares does for each of the three trading days with the lowest VWAP of the ordinary shares does for each of the three trading days with the lowest VWAP of the ordinary shares does for each of the three trading days with the lowest VWAP of the ordinary shares does for each of the three trading days with the lowest VWAP of the ordinary shares does for each of the three trading days with the lowest VWAP of the ordinary shares does for each of the three trading days with the lowest VWAP of the ordinary shares does for each of the three trading days with the lowest VWAP of the ordinary shares does for each of the there obligations could result in the transfer of our assets to our creditor.
 Such a transfer could have a material adverse effect on our business, capital, financial condition, results of operations, cash flows and prospects.

+Our assets and the assets of certain of our subsidiaries have been pledged as security for our obligations under the Convertible Note, and our default with respect to those